THIS NOTICE DESCRIBES HOW YOUR HEALTH INFORMATION MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS

 USES AND DISCLOSURES OF INFORMATION

 Triple-S Salud will not disclose or use your information for any other purpose other than those mentioned in this notice unless you provide written authorization.
 You may revoke the authorization in writing at any time, but your revocation will not affect any use or disclosure permitted by your authorization while it was in effect.
 Triple-S will not disclose information for fundraising activities.

 Triple-S Salud may use and disclose PHI for the following:

 Disclosures to you: We are required to disclose to you most of your PHI.
 This includes, but is not limited to, all information related to your claims history and utilization report.
 For example: You have the right to request claims history, prescription history and any other information that is related to your protected health information.

 As part of our administrative functions, we may use or disclose your information, without your authorization, for treatment, payment and healthcare operations, and when authorized or permitted by law.
 For example:

 Treatment: To a physician or other health care provider who provides you medical services including treatment, services coordination, monitoring of your health and other services related.
 For example, the plan may disclose your medical information to your provider to coordinate your treatment.

-Payment: To pay your medical claims, to determine your eligibility for benefits, to coordinate your benefits with other payers, or to collect premiums, and other related activities.
+Payment: To pay for the health services provided to you, to determine your eligibility for benefits, to coordinate your benefits with other payers, or to collect premiums, and other related activities.
 For example, the plan may use or disclose information to pay claims related to health services received by you or to provide eligibility information to your health care provider when you receive treatment.

-Health Care Operations: For audits, legal services, including fraud and abuse detection, compliance, business planning, general administration, and patient safety activities, credentialing, disease management, training of medical students.
-For example: The plan may use or disclose your health information to communicate with you to provide reminders of meetings, appointments or treatment information.
+Health Care Operations: For audits, legal services, including fraud and abuse detection, compliance, business planning, general administration, and patient safety activities, credentialing, disease management, training of medical and pharmacy students.
+For example, the plan may use or disclose your health information to communicate with you to provide reminders of meetings, appointments or treatment information.